jasonbrodeur/SHAD-mapping/index.md

 ## Learning objectives
 By the end of today's workshop, you should be able to:
-- Describe the topic of sustainability and its various facets; explain the connections between facets.
+- Apply the tools used today to coordinate a crowdsourcing campaign.
-- Apply the tools used today to coordinate a crowdsourcing campaign
+- Describe and apply the principles of digital mapping to create effective maps.
-- Explain the importance of tidy data
+- Explain the importance of tidy data.
 - Use GIS software to perform spatial analyses and create static and web maps.

 ## Today's schedule